 Navigation and bush skills

-- Check with your local bushwalking club and the Bushwalking NSW website for scheduled courses in navigation and bush skills.
+- Check with your local bushwalking or hiking club for training in navigation and bush skills.
 Some clubs require members to undergo training in first aid and navigation before admitting them to full membership.

 - Some local community colleges run first aid and navigation courses.